HL7/fhir-subscription-backport-ig/input/pagecontent/components.md

 In FHIR R5, a new type of `Bundle` has been introduced, which uses the new `SubscriptionStatus` resource to convey status information in notifications.
 Support for earlier FHIR versions has been designed to offer similar functionality and serialized data.

 In both FHIR R4 and R4B, notifications are based on a [history Bundle](http://hl7.org/fhir/bundle.html#history).
-The first entry always contains `SubscriptionStatus` information, encoded as either a [Parameters](http://hl7.org/fhir/R4/parameters.html) resource using the [Backport SubscriptionStatus Profile](StructureDefinition-backport-subscription-status-r4.html) in FHIR R4 or a [SubscriptionStatus](http://hl7.org/fhir/subscriptionstatus.html) resource in FHIR R4B.
+The first entry always contains `SubscriptionStatus` information, encoded as either a [Basic](http://hl7.org/fhir/R4/basic.html) resource with a complex extension using the [Backport SubscriptionStatus Profile](StructureDefinition-backport-subscription-status-r4.html) in FHIR R4 or a [SubscriptionStatus](http://hl7.org/fhir/subscriptionstatus.html) resource in FHIR R4B.

 Note that since notifications use `history` type Bundles, all notifications need to comply with the requirements for that bundle type.
 Specifically, there are two invariants on Bundle (`bdl-3` and `bdl-4`) that require a `Bundle.entry.request` element for *every* `Bundle.entry`.
 * For the status resource (`entry[0]`), the request SHALL be filled out to match a request to the `$status` operation.